joshbegley/nyt-latest/README.md

 `Zohran Mamdani’s rally on Sunday nearly filled Forest Hills Stadium in Queens, which holds 13,000 attendees.
 Here’s why some of them went, in their own words.`\
 https://nytimes.com/2025/10/28/nyregion/photos-mamdani-aoc-bernie-rally.html

-**Netanyahu Orders New Strikes on Gaza**\
+**Netanyahu Orders Strikes on Gaza, Saying Hamas Violated Cease-Fire**\
-`Weeks into a tenuous cease-fire with Hamas, the office of the Israeli Prime Minister said on Tuesday evening that he had ordered “forceful strikes” in Gaza.`\
+`The office of the Israeli Prime Minister said on Tuesday evening that he had ordered “forceful strikes” after Hamas fired on Israeli troops and failed to return hostages’ bodies.`\
 https://nytimes.com/2025/10/28/world/middleeast/israel-gaza-netanyahu-strikes.html

 **Bring a Crew for Askili Orchard’s Georgian Spread**\